apify/proxy-chain/README.md

             // Sets up an upstream HTTP proxy to which all the requests are forwarded.
             // If null, the proxy works in direct mode, i.e. the connection is forwarded directly
             // to the target server.
 This field is ignored if "requestAuthentication" is true.
-            // The username and password should be URI-encoded, in case it contains some special characters.
+            // The username and password must be URI-encoded.
-            // See `parseUrl()` function for details.
             upstreamProxyUrl: `http://username:password@proxy.example.com:3128`,

             // If "requestAuthentication" is true, you can use the following property